mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

 ## Additional validation  {#validation}

-When an authoritative IRR registry processes a set object with a `src-members` attribute, it MUST validate that the union of values in `members` and `mp-members` is equal to the values of `src-members` with the registry names removed from set references.
+When an authoritative IRR registry processes a set object with a `src-members` attribute, it MUST validate that all references in `src-members`, with the registry names removed, are also listed in `members` or `mp-members`.
 All values MUST be combined, regardless if they were listed in one attribute, or in multiple repetitions of the attribute.

 This ensures that the new `src-members` can be used, providing the benefits